 The worker appealed to the Full Bench of the SAET on the basis that the trial Judge’s reasons were inadequate.
 The Full Bench held that it was open for the trial Judge to reach his conclusion and dismissed the appeal.

-Appeal to the Full Court of the South Australian Supreme Court
+The appeal to the Full Court of the South Australian Supreme Court

 The Full Court found that the worker fell asleep due to work related causes.
 The Full Court considered that the case was a strong circumstantial one based on evidence that was not substantially disputed: the mechanics of the accident strongly indicated that the worker had fallen asleep; and that the accident happened during a circadian low after the worker had just worked a week of nightshifts.